 Take the case of Gary Dale Mort.
-This Muncie, Indiana man recently kicked his wife out of their house and set it on fire.
+About six weeks before Christmas last year, this Muncie, Indiana man kicked his wife out of their house and set it on fire.
 He was shot by police after he flashed what turned out to be a pellet gun; he was not seriously injured.
-Last year, he slammed his car into a store.
+In 2017, he slammed his car into a store.
 When questioned, he said the crash was intentional, an act he attributed to his being possessed by a demon.
 He had sought, unsuccessfully, to get a priest to perform an exorcism.